thunzard/Face-Mask-Detection-And-Social-Distancing-Monitoring/README.md

 # How to Run it on your CPU
-Firstly download all the files from this reposetory.
+Firstly download all the files from this repository.
 Then Download the All the files from this link.